Traveling to France during Covid-19: What you need to know before you go - KTVZ

 What’s the Covid situation?

-France has been one of the hardest-hit countries in Europe, with over 5.8 million cases and over 111,000 deaths as of July 9.
+France has been one of the hardest-hit countries in Europe, with nearly 5.9 million cases and over 111,000 deaths as of July 16.

 Cases were soaring earlier in the year, with 117,900 new cases reported on April 11 alone.
 Although the number dropped considerably lower in the following weeks, with 2,664 new cases being tallied on July 2, they have since begun to rise again.
-Approximately 4,446 cases were recorded on July 8.
+More than 11,000 cases were recorded on July 15.

 France relaunched its test and trace app in October.
 TousAntiCovid is available for iPhone and Android devices.